-Xiyue has been arrested, secretly tried on false espionage charges and sentenced after the trial.
-While at the notorious Evin Prison, he has been subjected to various forms of torture and held hostage for political reasons that have nothing to do with him or his research.
-It is now time for Xiyue to come home.
+Xiyue was arrested, secretly tried on false espionage charges and sentenced after the trial.
+While at the notorious Evin Prison, he was subjected to various forms of torture and held hostage for political reasons that had nothing to do with him or his research.

 For more details on Xiyue’s circumstances, see Princeton University’s FAQ.